What Is the Difference Between a Cost-Plus and Fixed-Price Contract?

 A fixed-price contract involves a specified amount of payment that is independent on the amount of resources or time expended in performing the contract.
 Stated simply, a fixed-price contract is a contract in which the required final price is the price originally set without variance.
 The payment required is as per the final price agreed at the outset of the contract.
-Fixed-price contracts work when costs are well known in advance.
+Fixed-price contracts work when the costs are well known in advance and thus predictable with reasonable accuracy.